plomgrading/plom/doc/source/faq.md

 ### Do I need to carefully pick out just the right pages when rescanning a bundle?

 It depends.
-Suppose we have scanned "BundleA1" but some pages misfed, and do not appear in the resulting PDF file.
-In this case, its perfectly fine to rescan the whole bundle.
+Suppose we have scanned "BundleA1" but have some page misfeeds (e.g., pages stuck together) or pages that somehow do not appear correctly in the resulting PDF file.
+If the bundle has been uploaded to the staging area but not pushed, we can simply rescan the whole bundle.
 Use a new bundle name, say "BundleA1-rescan".
 Now process as usual.

-When uploading, `plom-scan upload BundleA1-rescan` will upload the new non-colliding pages and you'll get a message about collisions (lots and lots of collisions!)
-Just ignore that and *do not* pass `--collisions`.
+On the other hand, If you're already pushed an incomplete bundle, it might be easier to rescan only the appropriate pages, to avoid needing to discard the colliding pages.